Vicente Lim: Philippine Normal School

 In the period following the Philippine–American War, Vicente continued his studies at Liceo de Manila, and completed the teacher training program at the Philippine Normal School.
 He went on to become a teacher in a public school in Santa Cruz, Manila for a year.
 He decided to pursue further studies and returned to Philippine Normal.
 Vicente was an outstanding student, getting top marks in mathematics, as well as in other subjects.
 He was as good an athlete as he was a student.
 Impressed by his athletic skills and intelligence, a supervisory teacher encouraged Vicente to take the entrance examinations for the United States Military Academy at West Point.
 While Vicente only placed second in these exams issued by the Philippine Bureau of Civil Service, his 99% score in Mathematics won him the coveted scholarship.
 In 1910, Vicente became the first Filipino to enter West Point.

 Education at the United States Military Academy at West Point (1910–1914)

 "A birth date more amenable to Academy regulations"

-Vicente Lim's admission to West Point was not without any hitches.
 Army records reflect his birth date as April 5, 1888.
 By the time Lim reported to the United States Military Academy on March 1, 1910, he had already passed his 22nd birthday, which made him technically ineligible to enter the academy.
 While Lim took the West Point qualifying examinations in 1908, which would have made him eligible to report to the academy in March 1909, it is likely that the process of shipping required documents back and forth across the Pacific simply took too long.
 It thus became necessary to "indulge in the time-honored practice of adopting a birth date more amenable to Academy regulations."